kamilpowalowski/kamil-id/weblog/swiftwombat/how_to_display_a_date_using_text_view.md

 ![How to display a date using Text view](/weblog/swiftwombat/covers/how_to_display_a_date_using_text_view.png)

 SwiftUI has a very convenient way to display dates.
 It provides a special [Text initializer](https://developer.apple.com/documentation/swiftui/text/init%28_:style:%29) that receives date and style.
-You can pick from five available [DateStyles](https://developer.apple.com/documentation/swiftui/text/datestyle): `time`, `date`, `relative`, `offset`, and `timer`.
+You can pick from a list of five available [DateStyles](https://developer.apple.com/documentation/swiftui/text/datestyle): `time`, `date`, `relative`, `offset`, and `timer`.
 Each one displays time in a different format.

 ```swift
 let now = Date() // Dec 6, 2020 at 2:51 PM